aaronryank/triangular/readme.md

       . . . .
      . . . . .

+If the IP goes off the playing field, the program will terminate.

 Acronyms: **ToS** = top of stack, **IP** = instruction pointer

      `^/